ABOUT THE SPEECH-LANGUAGE-HEARING CLINIC

 Welcome to the Georgia State University Speech-Language-Hearing Clinic website.
 Since 1975, the Clinic has been providing speech, language, and hearing help to Georgia State and the Atlanta community.
 The Clinic serves as a very important part of the educational program for graduate students in speech-language pathology.
 These students provide services under the direct supervision of licensed and nationally certified speech-language pathologists and audiologists who are faculty members at Georgia State University.

-The goal of the Clinic is to provide exceptionally high-quality services to clients with a wide array of communication difficulties.
-We see individuals of all ages (1-90 years of age) for screenings, evaluations, and individual or small group therapy.
+The goal of the Clinic is to provide exceptionally high-quality services to clients with a wide array of communication and hearing difficulties.
+We see individuals for screenings, evaluations and individual or small group therapy.
 We also offer several support groups.
 In therapy, all clients have personalized goals designed to meet their communication needs.
 We have well-designed facilities and access to a wide selection of materials and technology for use in evaluation and therapy sessions.
 We also have well-equipped observation areas for family members.

 If you have specific questions about our clinical program or the services we offer, feel free to call our office at 404-413-8044.